 - Crisis Duration and Seasonality: Seasonal fluctuations in tourist arrivals to the region are significant—with increases of much as 200 percent between high seasons (generally October to April) and the lower volume period (Figure 2).
 In this context, should the crisis remain acute past September 2020, we would expect the impacts to be considerably more severe.

 Shock Scenarios via the Tourism Sector.
-Table 1 provides illustrative shock scenarios, reflecting a range of possible impacts of the crisis on output (GDP) for our six countries.
-Note that these are based on estimates of both the direct and total contributions of tourism to GDP (see Figure 1, above) for each of our countries, based on data available from the World Bank / World Travel and Tourism Council.
+Table 1 provides illustrative shock scenarios, reflecting a range of possible impacts of the crisis on real output (GDP) for our six countries.
+Note that these are based on estimates of both the direct and total contributions of tourism to real GDP (see Figure 1, above) for each of our countries, based on data available from the World Bank / World Travel and Tourism Council.
 We simulate the possible impact on GDP of 3 shock magnitudes (i.e., a reduction of tourism activity by 25%, 50%, and 75%) over 3 time horizons beginning on April 1, 2020 (i.e., through end-June 2020, end-Sep.
 2020, and end-Dec.
 2020).
 Our simulations take into account historical seasonal arrival patterns for each of the shock horizons.
 They do not, however, take into account shocks to other sectors (e.g., merchandise or commodities trade) or second round effects.
 Similarly, we apply the shock to the historical contributions of tourism to GDP, which does not take into account the non-linear properties of such a shock, particularly the fact that shorter duration shocks are likely to have less severe implications for operators (e.g., hotels, restaurants, service providers, etc.) than a prolonged crisis—e.g., a short-lived shock may not require lay-offs or extended closures, or lead to major financial difficulties, whereas a prolonged shock could force operators to make more severe adjustments.

 Results: While our shock scenarios (Table 1) are incomplete as they do not take all transmission channels or second round effects into account, they do highlight that the impacts of a short-lived crisis on tourism-driven output would be considerably less damaging than one that extends through the peak season beginning later in the year—particularly for countries with large seasonal variations.
 As noted, we apply the same shock scenarios to two variables: the direct (Table 1.1) and total (Table 1.2) contributions of tourism to each country’s overall output.
-At the extreme, a high-impact scenario of a 75% reduction in tourism arrivals over the last 3 quarters of the year could reduce GDP relative to the pre-crisis baseline expectation by between 11% and 26% in the case of Bahamas, and by appreciable magnitudes also for Barbados and Jamaica.
+At the extreme, a high-impact scenario of a 75% reduction in tourism arrivals over the last 3 quarters of the year could reduce GDP relative to the pre-crisis baseline expectation by between 11 percentage points and 26 percentage points in the case of Bahamas, and by appreciable magnitudes also for Barbados and Jamaica.
 Countries that are less tourism dependent would also be less affected across our range of scenarios, though other channels not simulated here could also have large impacts.